polusgg/docs/accounts-api/api-private/README.md

     {
       // The ID of the kick
       "id": number,
-      // The hyphenated UUID of the lobby in which the kick occurred, or `null` "game_uuid": string
+      // The hyphenated UUID of the lobby in which the kick occurred "game_uuid": string | null,
       // The internal ID of the kicking user "acting_user_id": number.
       // The internal ID of the user that was kicked